fervero/epidemic/README.md

 # Epidemic
 A simulator of an epidemic spreading through population.
+See it live [here](https://fervero.github.io/epidemic/index-en.html).

 ## The basics
 1. Link the epidemic.js file in your project.
 Create a new model.
 Within it, create a new population.
 Pass a 2d context to it, so it has a place to put them colored blots.
 Draw.
 Minimal code looks like this: